pagi-org/spec/pagi.md

 ### ID Generation {#id-generation}

-* A nodeType is repsonsible for defining how IDs are to be generated for nodes of that type.
+* A nodeType is responsible for defining how IDs are to be generated for nodes of that type.
 * The generation strategy must produce IDs that are unique within a given document and nodeType.
 If it does not, failures will occur at runtime.